Pownin/Mjolnir_Update/README.md

 # Mjolnir_Update
-I am expanging the blender tool in Halo 3 to more maps.
+I am expanding the blender tool in Halo 3 to more maps.
-I just finished Foundry so thre is support for Sandbox and Foundry now.
+I just finished Foundry so there is support for Sandbox and Foundry now.
 Will keep updating here as I get more maps done.